Ernst Strasser: Professional career

-Political functions & mandates
+Political functions and mandates

 From 1983 to 1985 Ernst Strasser was member of the municipal council of Grieskirchen.
-Between 1993 and 2000 he was member of the Landtag of Lower Austria and also chairman (1998-2000) of the Austrian People's Party (ÖVP) in Lower Austria.
+Between 1993 and 2000 he was member of the Landtag of Lower Austria and also chairman (1998–2000) of the Austrian People's Party (ÖVP) in Lower Austria.
 Between June 2003 and December 2004, Strasser was member of the Österreich Konvent.

 From July 2009 to March 2011 Ernst Strasser was head of delegation of the Austrian People's Party in the European Parliament.

 In addition he was representative of Lower Austria on the "ORF Board of Trustees".
 Strasser has also been the president of the Austro-Russian Friendship Society (Österreichisch-Russische Freundschaftsgesellschaft) since 2003.

 From December 2002 to April 2003 Ernst Strasser was member of the National Council of the Austrian People's Party.
 He was Federal Minister of the Interior of Austria between 2000 and 2004.

 He led his party in the 2009 European Parliament election.
 He was a Member of the European Parliament between 2009 and 2011.
 He was sentenced to 4 years jail as consequence of the 2011 cash for laws scandal.